-A double shot of espresso with velvety micro-foamed milk.
+A double shot of espresso and velvety steamed milk.

 House-brewed organic masala chai tea with vanilla syrup, cinnamon, and steamed milk.

 Dirty Chai Latte

-A chai latte, as above, but with a shot of espresso.
+A chai latte, as above, but with a double shot of espresso.

 An Earl Grey, Lavender, and vanilla tea latte: Like a London Fog with Lavender and vanilla.

-Instead of espresso, we make this latte with a wholesome home-made blend of turmeric, honey, coconut oil, cinnamon, cardamom, and ginger.
+Instead of espresso, we make this latte with a wholesome home-made blend of turmeric, honey, cinnamon, cardamom, and ginger.
+This ayurvedic recipe is widely believed to reduce inflammation, among other health benefits.